Also known as: planche press, single-leg planche, one-leg planche press, single leg bodyweight press

 What is Planche Press Single Leg?

-The Planche Press Single Leg is a medium-difficulty bodyweight push exercise performed by pressing from a planche-like lean with one leg extended; it targets shoulders, core, biceps and forearms and suits intermediate calisthenics practitioners.
+The Planche Press Single Leg is a medium-level bodyweight push exercise that blends a planche lean with a single-leg press to build shoulder and core strength.
+It primarily targets shoulders, core, biceps and forearms, requiring balance, scapular control and progressive strength work.

 How to Do Planche Press Single Leg